This page details the hairdresser registration and hygiene requirements and information for businesses in Porirua City.

 Depending on their size, type, location and method of fixture, advertising signs must comply with Building, District Plan and/or Bylaw requirements.

 You must comply with the minimum standards for hairdresser's shop set by government regulation.
-Council Environmental Health Officers (EHO) will carry out periodic inspections of your hairdressing premises.
+Our Environmental Health Officers (EHO) will carry out periodic inspections of your hairdressing premises.

-The EHO making the inspection will notify you at the time of any hygiene issues detected during the inspection.
-They will confirm their findings in writing and identify the remedial work required and the time frame for its completion.
+When making the inspection we will notify you at the time of any hygiene issues detected during the inspection.
+We will confirm our findings in writing and identify the remedial work required and the time frame for its completion.

 Extra or special inspections will be carried out if hygiene standards are deficient.
 In these cases additional inspection fees may be charged.
 In cases of serious breaches, your registration may be suspended or cancelled and/or you may be prosecuted in the District Court.

 The EHO's also investigate complaints about registered premises.
 If you have concerns about a hairdresser's hygiene standards, phone us on (04) 237 5089 or visit our Customer Service Centre.

-Complaints regarding cost, customer service or work quality must be addressed directly with the business management as Council has no jurisdiction in those matters.
+Complaints regarding cost, customer service or work quality must be addressed directly with the business management as we have no jurisdiction in those matters.